NunoSempere/time-to-botec/README.md

 Ultimately, these optimizations were also incorporated into the C code as well.

+Nim also has multithreading support, but I haven't bothered loooking into it yet.

 ### C

 The optimizations which make the final C code significantly faster than the naïve implementation are: